Achieving the Asymptotically Optimal Sample Complexity of Offline Reinforcement Learning: A DRO-Based Approach: Offline RL via Distributionally Robust Optimization

-We note that the output policy of \Cref{alg2} is slightly modified from the one of \Cref{alg}.
+This result can be improved from two aspects.
+Firstly, we note that the uncertainty set under the distribution-based construction is too large to include $\kp$ with high probability.
+Although this construction implies $\Delta_2\leq 0$, as the price of it, the large radius implies a loose bound on $\Delta_1$.
+Another observation is that both two terms are in fact the differences between the \textit{expectations} under two different distributions.
+Instead of merely using the distance of the two distributions to bound them, we can utilize other tighter concentration inequalities like Bernstein's inequality, to obtain an involved but tighter bound.

+Toward this goal, we construct a smaller and less conservative uncertainty set such that: (1).
+It implies a tighter bound on $\Delta_1$ combining with Bernstein's inequality; And (2).
+Although non-zero, the term $\Delta_2$ can also be bounded by some tight error bounds.

+To do so, we further note that $\Delta_2=\underbrace{V^{\pi_r}_{\hat{\cp}}-V^{\pi_r}_{\hat{\kp}}}_{(a)}+\underbrace{V^{\pi_r}_{\hat{\kp}}-V^{\pi_r}_\kp}_{(b)}$.
+Term $(b)$ can be viewed as an estimation error which is from the inaccurate estimation from the dataset, which is independent from the designing of the uncertaint set (ignoring the dependence of $\pi_r$); And Term $(a)$ is the difference between robust value function and the value function under the centroid transition kernel $\hat{\kp}$, which is always negative and can be bounded using the dual-form solutions for specific uncertainty sets \citep{iyengar2005robust}.
+We hence choose a radius such that: (1). the negative bound on $(a)$ cancels with the higher-order terms in the bound on $(b)$ and further implies a tighter bound on $\Delta_2$; And (2). the bound on $\Delta_1$ is also tight by utilizing Bernstein's inequality.

+Since our design is based on the value functions instead of distributions, we refer to it as the value-function-based construction.
+Our construction is as follows.

+Note that for state-action pairs $(s,a)$ with $N(s,a)=0$, the uncertainty set reduces to the whole probability simplex $\Delta(\mcs)$.

+In our construction, instead of the total variation, we construct the uncertainty set using the Chi-square divergence, i.e., $D(p,q)=\chi^2(p||q)=\sum_s q(s)\left(1-\frac{p(s)}{q(s)}\right)^2$.
+As we will discuss later, adopting it can result in a tighter bound than total variation.

+\begin{remark} From Pinsker's inequality and the fact that $D_{KL}(p||q)\leq \chi^2(p||q)$ \citep{nishiyama2020relations}, it holds that $\|p-q\|\leq \sqrt{2\chi^2(p||q)}$.
+Hence the value-function-based uncertainty set is a subset of the distribution-based uncertainty set in \Cref{sec:hoff}, verifying our value-function-based construction is less conservative. \end{remark}

+Similarly, we find the optimal robust policy w.r.t. the corresponding robust MDP $\hat{\mathcal{M}}=(\mcs,\mca, \hat{\cp},\hat{r})$ using the robust value iteration with a slight modification, which is presented in \Cref{alg2}.

 Specifically, the output policy $\pi_r$ in Algorithm \ref{alg2} is set to be the greedy policy satisfying $N(s,a)>0$ if $N(s)>0$.
 The existence of such a policy is proved in Lemma \ref{lemma:part 2} in the appendix.
-This is to guarantee that when there is a tie of taking greedy actions, we will take an action that has appeared in the pre-collected dataset $\mathcal D$.
+This is to guarantee that when there is a tie of taking greedy actions, we will take an action that has appeared in the pre-collected dataset $\mathcal D$, align with the pessimism principle.